 We are a global network marketing company that sells weight management, nutritional supplement, energy, sports & fitness products and personal care products.
 We were founded in 1980 by Mark Hughes.
-We pursue our mission of "changing people's lives" by providing a financially revarding business opportunity to distributors and quality products to distributors and customers who seek a healthy lifestyle.
-We are one of the largest network marketing companies in the world with net sales of approximately \$2.3 billion for the fiscal year ended December 31, 2009.
-We sell our products in 72 countries through a network of approximately 2.0 million independent distributors.
+We pursue our mission of "changing people's lives" by providing a financially rewarding business opportunity to distributors and quality products to distributors and customers who seek a healthy lifestyle.
+We are one of the largest network marketing companies in the world with net sales of approximately \$2.7 billion for the fiscal year ended December 31, 2010.
+As of December 31, 2010, we sold our products in 74 countries through a network of approximately 2.1 million independent distributors.
 In China, in order to comply with local laws and regulations, we sell our products through retail stores, sales representatives, sales employees and licensed business providers.
 Licensed business providers are independent service providers that operate their own business under Chinese law as well as the conditions set forth by us to sell products and provide services to our customers.
-We believe the quality of our products and the effectiveness of our distribution network, coupled with geographic expansion, have been the primary reasons for our success throughout our 30-year operating history.
+We believe the quality of our products and the effectiveness of our distribution network, coupled with geographic expansion, and actively engaged distributors, have been the primary reasons for our success throughout our 31-year operating history.

 We offer science-based products in four principal categories: weight management, targeted nutrition, energy, sports & fitness and Outer Nutrition.
+Weight management, targeted nutrition, energy, sports & fitness and Outer Nutrition accounted for 62.1%, 23.0%, 4.4% and 4.7% of our net sales in fiscal year 2010, respectively.
 The weight management product portfolio includes meal replacement shakes, weight-loss enhancers, appetite suppressors and a variety of healthy snacks.
 Our collection of targeted nutrition products includes dietary supplements which contain vitamins, minerals and natural ingredients that support total well-being and long-term good health.
 The energy, sports & fitness category includes energy and isotonic drinks to support a healthy active lifestyle.
-Our Outer Nutrition products include skin cleansers, moisturizers and lotins with antioxidants, as well as anti-aging products.
-Weight management, targeted nutrition, energy, sports & fitness and Outer Nutrition accounted for 63.0%, 0.1.2%, 4.3% and 5.5% of our net sales in fiscal year 2009, respectively.
+Our Outer Nutrition products include skin cleansers, moisturizers and lotions with antioxidants, as well as anti-aging products.

-We believe that the direct-selling channel is ideally suited to marketing our products because sales of weight management, nutrition and personal care products are strengthened by ongoing personal contact between retail consumers and distributors.
+We believe that the direct-selling channel is ideally suited to marketing our products because sales of weight management, nutrition and personal care products are strengthened by ongoing personal contact and education between retail consumers and their distributors.
 This personal contact may enhance consumers' nutritional and health education as well as motivate consumers to begin and maintain wellness and weight management programs.
 In addition, many of our distributors use our products themselves, and can therefore provide first-hand testimonials of the effectiveness of our products to consumers, which often serve as a powerful sales tool.

 We are focused on building and maintaining our distributor network by offering financially rewarding and flexible career opportunities through sales of quality, innovative and efficacious products to health conscious consumers.
-We believe the income opportunity provided by our network marketing program appeals to a broad cross-section of people throughout the world, particularly those seeking to supplement family income, start a home business or pursue entrepreneurial, full and part-time, employment opportunities.
+We believe the income opportunity provided by our network marketing program appeals to a broad cross-section of people throughout the world, particularly those seeking to supplement family income, start a home business or pursue entrepreneurial, full or part-time, employment opportunities.
 Our distributors, who are independent contractors, can profit from selling our products and can also earn royalties and bonuses on sales made by the other distributors whom they recruit to join their sales organizations.